 (Note: In older material there may be references to issues that have subsequently been addressed)

 - Watch a comprehensive lecture on model physics (30sec delay before video begins).

-- View ECMWF eLearning module on parameterisation.
+- View ECMWF eLearning module on parameterisation of sub-grid processes.